What does James Bond drink in No Time to Die? Here we attempt to give a definitive answer.

 At the SPECTRE meeting Bond grabs a tray from a waitress, uses it to take out one of the SPECTRE heavies, then gulps down the martini that was on the tray.

-It’s been suggested that this is Johnny Walker Black Label, but it is definitely not.
-The bottle does appear to have a black label marked 7 years and has vertical text in white obscured by Bond’s hand that ends SO (or perhaps 50).
+After escaping from SPECTRE Bond and Paloma find themselves at the bar.
+Bond pours them each a glass of tequila from a square bottle.
+The bottle appears to have a black label marked 7 years and has vertical text in white obscured by Bond’s hand that ends SO (or perhaps 50).
 After Bond and Paloma down their drinks the bottle is left on the counter.
-It may be possible to identify it when watching frame by frame.

 London